Venue Tracking Spreadsheet

 How to Compare Venues to Find the Best One for You

-When you start looking for a venue I wanted to make sure that we could easily keep track of exactly what each venue had to offer and how much everything was going to cost at the end of the day.
+When you start looking for a venue, make sure that you can easily keep track of exactly what each venue has to offer and how much everything is going to cost at the end of the day.

 - Venue name